 We went on to say “The amazing transparency and dynamic energy of the best originals will probably never be equaled by an audiophile pressing like this.
 (It hasn’t happened yet and we remain skeptical of the possibility.)
 Considering that this pressing is sure to beat most reissues, imports and such like, we have no problem heartily recommending it to our customers, especially at the price.”

 Simple.
 They took a somewhat artificial, hi-fi-ish, close-miked, heavy-on-the-reverb recording and made it sound even more artificial, phony and hi-fi-ish (but less-heavy-on-the-reverb; there is always a noticeable loss of resolution in these modern mastering jobs).
 What were they thinking?

 The best copies have warmth, richness and sweetness to balance out the more unnatural elements in the recording.
 Copies with these qualities are few and far between but we have run across them in our shootouts and proudly put them up, where of course they sold quickly for lots of money.
 Major league audiophile appeal, this one.
 In its day it was heavily demo’ed in every stereo store in town, and for good reason — the sound positively jumps out of the speakers.

 Detail Freaks Rejoice

 The average copy of this album is a sonic disaster, akin to the average copy of Famous Blue Raincoat or — gulp — Graceland.
 If you’re a detail freak, this pressing may be just what you are looking for.
 It’s got detail all right.
-I would hope that the audiophile community would have listening skills of a nature sufficient to recognize what this pressing doesn’t have, but I get the feeling I will be proved wrong yet again in that regard.
+I would hope that the audiophile community would have developed their listening skills to a level sufficient to recognize what this pressing doesn’t have, but I get the feeling I will be proved wrong yet again in that regard.